applabsc/React-Native-Curriculum/Project 1: Login Screen.md

 * Run `npm install` to install dependencies
 * Edit `App.js` to make the login screen

 Additionally, linked below is a sample project which lays out an Applab themed login screen.
-You can to this you get stuck, but do try to complete as much as possible and get help before looking at the example code.
+You can refer to this if you get stuck, but do try to complete as much as possible and get help before looking at the example code.

 https://github.com/applabsc/Project-1-Solution

 ## Sample Applab Login Screen

 ![](https://storage.googleapis.com/slite-api-files-production/files/7ac31e5f-6948-4cee-8224-511e1c13cc25/Simulator%2520Screen%2520Shot%2520-%2520iPhone%2520X%2520-%25202018-08-29%2520at%252023.53.53.png)